Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Discussion on the Literature

 \subsection{Full Scope of Papers}

-Figure~\ref{fig:yearlyNumber} shows an increasing interest in the literature in applying network analytics for anti-money laundering, especially after 2010, with an average increase in output of $61\%$ year-on-year for the papers in scope.
+This section summarises the 83 non-review papers.
+Although network analytics for anti-money laundering has been researched for a long time, Figure~\ref{fig:yearlyNumber} illustrates this increasing research interest only after 2010.
+The average increase in output is $61\%$ year-on-year for the papers in scope.